Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Washington Avenue Municipal Parking Lot, which is located two blocks from the central business district, is usually about 95% empty on Saturday.
 View information about the location of this lot (PDF).

 Instructions for the use of the Master Meters are posted on the unit itself, and in addition are displayed on signs posted throughout the Municipal Parking Lots.
 View information about the use of the Master Meter (PDF).

 The 9-hours parking meters (parking spaces) are at the following locations:

 Call the Westwood Violations Bureau office at 201-666-8510.
 Clearly state your name and telephone number.
 In addition, describe the location of the parking meter that did not accept the coin and the date and time of the incident.

 In order to pay a Parking Summons, you should go to the Violations Bureau, which is located on the 2nd floor of the Westwood Municipal Complex.
 The Municipal Complex is located at:101 Washington AvenueWestwood, NJ 07675

 No, a Parking Enforcement Officer does not have the authority to cancel a Parking Summons.
 A Parking Summons can only be dismissed by the Municipal Court Judge.

-You can apply for a position with the Parking Authority by completing an employment application, and filing it at the Office of the Borough Clerk.
+You can apply for a position with the Parking Utility by completing an employment application, and filing it at the Office of the Borough Clerk.